jianhayes/jianhayes.github.io/_pages/about.md

 About Me
 ------
-I'm Jianhang Xie (谢建行), a Ph.D. student in Computer Science at **City University of Hong Kong (CityU)**, under supervisor Prof. Zhichao Lu. <br>
+I am Jianhang Xie (谢建行), a Ph.D. student in Computer Science at **City University of Hong Kong (CityU)**, under supervisor Prof. Zhichao Lu. <br>
 <!--a master student from School of Computer Science and Technology, Beijing Jiaotong University.  <br>-->
-I have received the B.Eng. degree and master's degree in Computer Science and Technology from **Beijing Jiaotong University (BJTU)** in 2022 and 2025, respectively.  <br>
+I have received the B.Eng. degree and Master's degree in Computer Science and Technology from **Beijing Jiaotong University (BJTU)** in 2022 and 2025, respectively.  <br>
 <!--Currently I am ***looking for a Ph.D. position in 25fall/26spring/26fall***.  <br> -->
 If you are interested in my works, please contact my email: ***jianhaxie3-c@my.cityu.edu.hk*** or ***xiejianhang@bjtu.edu.cn***, it would be my great honor.